Lonato del Garda: Main sights

 The Rocca of Lonato surmounts a hill dominating the southern side of Lake Garda.
 The southern slope shelters the historical centre of Lonato, the limits of which, today, border the Padana lowlands.

 The fortification's irregular form reveals a central structure almost 180 meters in length and approximately 45 metres in width.
 It is composed of two structures at different levels: the Rocca in the upper part and, lower down, what is called the General Quarters.
 Despite the long domination by the Visconti and Scaligeri families, the walled embankment, built in large morenic rocks, carries Guelph merlons.

 In all probability, Lonato's castle was first built around the year 1000, when fortifications were raised around the area against the invasion of the barbarians.
 Its architectural design closely follows the standards of the 15th and 16th centuries, when it was rebuilt by the Visconti family of Milan.

 After passing from the Gonzaga domination to Venice, then back to the Gonzaga and again to Venice, the castle passed to the Austrian Empire and finally to private hands.
 The military base was demolished, and the internal and external surface was transformed into agricultural land.
-In 1912, the castle was declared a national monument; it was bought by Senator Ugo da Como in 1920, who partly restored it, and since 1996 it houses the Museo Civico Ornitologico, conferences, weddings and theatrical shows.
+In 1912, the castle was declared a national monument; it was bought by Senator Ugo da Como in 1920, who partly restored it, and since 1996 has housed the Museo Civico Ornitologico, conferences, weddings, and theatrical shows.

 The Museo Civico Ornitologico (Museum of Birds) is located inside the castle and contains more than 700 specimens.
-The species represented are from the area of Lake Garda but also of exotic origin, together with specimens with rarities, unique characteristics and plumage anomalies.
+The species represented are from the area of Lake Garda but also of exotic origin, together with specimens with rarities, unique characteristics, and plumage anomalies.

 The Duomo (Cathedral) of San Giovanni Battista (St. John the Baptist) dates from the 19th century.
 It is an example of Baroque architecture, designed by the Lonato architect Paolo Sorattini and built during the second half of the 18th century.
 Its balanced cupola (20 metres in diameter and 60 metres high) and facade, soberly decorated with marble, are the basilica's most notable points.
-The Baroque interior is enriched with frescoes and altar pieces by Venetian artists such as Antonio Balestra and Giambettino Cignaroli.
+The Baroque interior is enriched with frescoes and altarpieces by Venetian artists such as Antonio Balestra and Giambettino Cignaroli.

 The civic tower (1555) is 55 m high, and it has a clock from 1773 with an original counterbalance mechanism.

 The Fornaci Romane (Roman Furnaces) is an archaeological site south of Lonato, in Gorghi.
 Six Roman brickworks were recently found and restored.
 The brickworks have a circular shape with a firing chamber built using a technique with casts of pebbles stuck together with mortar.
 The ruins seem to indicate that this location was an important industrial centre between the 1st and 2nd centuries AD.